iterorganization/IMAS-Python/docs/source/courses/basic/analyze.rst

 .. hint::
     Use the ASCII data supplied with IMAS-Python for all exercises.
 It contains two IDSs (``equilibrium`` and ``core_profiles``) filled  with data from three time slices of ITER reference data.
-Two convenience methods are available in the :mod:`imas.training` module to open the DBEntry for this training data.
+A convenience method is available in the :mod:`imas.training` module to open the DBEntry for this training data:

-    1. :meth:`imas.training.get_training_db_entry()` returns an opened
+    :meth:`imas.training.get_training_db_entry()` returns an opened
     ``imas.DBEntry`` object.
-Use this method if you want to use the IMAS-Python interface.
-    2. :meth:`imas.training.get_training_imas_db_entry()` returns an opened
-       ``imas.DBEntry`` object.
-Use this method if you want to use the Python Access Layer interface.

 Exercise 1
 ''''''''''